Oluwatomi-Thompson/quiz_arena_summative/README.md

 ---
 ## set up instructions
-follow these steps to get QuizArena running:
+follow these steps to get QuizArena running on your machine:

-requirements
+## install requirements
 1.python 3.8+ installed on your system
 2. sqlite3

-installation
+## installation
 1. clone this repository  using  git clone https://github.com/Oluwatomi-Thompson/quiz_arena_summative.git

 2. change the directory to QuizArena using cd QuizArena